mamantoha/telegram_bot/README.md

 When running your bot in `serve` mode, the bot will favour executing any methods by sending a response as part of the Telegram request, rather than executing a new request.

-### White/blacklists
+### Allow/blocklists

-However it's not part of the API you can set black or white lists in the bot's constructor to filter your users by username.
+However it's not part of the API you can set block or allow lists in the bot's constructor to filter your users by username.

-`whitelist`: if user is not present on the list (or doesn't have username) the message won't be handled
+`allowlist`: if user is not present on the list (or doesn't have username) the message won't be handled

-`blacklist`: if user is present on the list the message won't be handled
+`blocklist`: if user is present on the list the message won't be handled

 ## Installation